 Your tween weeding the garden, pruning the shrubs, and watering may lead to a lifelong passion and career (and quite possibly a few extra coins in their pocket as a thank you!)

 Photography is a great outside activity for tweens as it helps promote creativity and self-expression.
-It also helps manage stress promote fine motor skills and hand-eye coordination.
+It also helps manage stress and promotes fine motor skills and hand-eye coordination.
 Your tween will create and keep memories with friends as it boosts mood and increases happiness.

-Add some fun by challenging them to come up with some trick photography shots.
+Add some fun by challenging them to create some trick photography shots.
 Can they make their friends look smaller than the dog?
-Or how about making the house look like it’s being crushed by a giant bottle?
+Or how about making the house look like a giant bottle is crushing it?

 Sports And Hobbies Outdoor Activities For Tweens